italoosorio/SilkBuilder-Doc/training/sample_database.md

 ## MySQL Database Dump

-Click on this [link](https://raw.githubusercontent.com/italoosorio/SilkBuilder-Doc/master/development/sample-tables.sql) to download a MySQL dump file which you can use to create and pre-populate these tables.
+Click on this [link](https://raw.githubusercontent.com/italoosorio/SilkBuilder-Doc/master/development/sample-tables.sql) to download a MySQL dump file, which you can use to create and pre-populate these tables.

 ## ORMs JSON String

-If you wan to pre-populate the ORMs for the tables Category and Person use the "Imp" option with these JSON strings.
+To pre-populate the ORMs for the Category and Person tables, use the "Imp" option with the following JSON strings.

 **Category ORM JSON String**